Commemorative banknotes of the Canadian dollar: 2015 commemorative $20 banknote

 On 9 September 2015, the Bank of Canada released a banknote to commemorate Elizabeth II becoming the longest-reigning monarch of the United Kingdom and Canada.
 The banknote was revealed at a ceremony at Rideau Hall by David Johnston, the governor general of Canada.

 It is part of the Frontier series of polymer banknotes and is a modified version of the standard $20 banknote of that issue.
 On the commemorative banknote, the images on the metallic foil are a portrait of Elizabeth II adapted from a 1951 photograph by photographer Yousuf Karsh at the top, and the royal cypher of Elizabeth II at the bottom.
 This is the same portrait used for all 1954 Series banknotes and the centennial $1 banknote, but it retains the tiara, making this banknote the first Canadian banknote to depict Elizabeth II wearing a tiara.

 2017 commemorative $10 banknote

-A commemorative 10 dollar banknote, with a circulation of 40 million, was issued for Canada's 150th anniversary on 1 June 2017.
+A commemorative 10 dollar banknote, with a circulation of 50 million, was issued for Canada's 150th anniversary on 1 June 2017.
 It is of the same polymer material and purple colour of the standard Frontier series $10 banknote, but contains a unique design that includes four portraits of important historical Canadian figures.

 The obverse features four portraits: John A. Macdonald, George-Étienne Cartier, Agnes Macphail, and James Gladstone, and the 'Canada 150' logo at upper right.
 The reverse has five landscapes: The Lions and Capilano Lake; fields of Prairie wheat; the Canadian Shield in Quebec; the Atlantic coast at Cape Bonavista; and northern lights in Wood Buffalo National Park.
-The holographic window includes the national coat of arms, and a representation of the artwork "Owl's Bouquet" by Inuit artist Kenojuak Ashevak.
+The holographic window includes the national coat of arms, and a representation of the artwork Owl's Bouquet by Inuk artist Kenojuak Ashevak.